 - 3 carrots chopped

 - 4 stalks of celery chopped

 - 5 cloves of garlic chopped

 - chopped kale

 - 1 16 oz. chopped or diced tomatoes

 - extra virgin olive oil

-Serve with graded romano on top (if serving to someone with a cold, do not use the cheese because you want the soup to have a clear broth).
+- Serve with grated Romano cheese on top (if serving to someone with a cold, do not use the cheese because you want the soup to have a clear broth).

-Tip #3: Freeze some of the soup if you can so you can have it handy.
-It only takes 20 minutes to thaw over the stove.
+- Freeze some of the soup if you can so you can have it handy.
+It only takes 20 minutes to thaw on the stove.

 - It is very hard to judge servings for soups because some people like soups with less broth, while others like it thicker.
 So if you need to add more ingredients, like more carrots or whatnot, then do so.
 If you don’t want to use 6 cups, use 5 or 7.
 Whatever you prefer.